VincentPenelle/cairn/README.md

 ```

 If you are running a version of Menhir anterior to 2023/12/31, then the
-FromString functor is not expose, and you have instead to reproduce its
+FromString functor is not exposed, and you have instead to reproduce its
 behavior with the [Lift] functor as follows:

 ```OCaml